-- 2.14 All students in National Centre for Circus Arts_embark on a course to train to a professional standard in their given discipline.
+- 2.14 All students in NCCA embark on a course to train to a professional standard in their given discipline.
 Professional conduct is concerned with the standards of behaviour, which may include standards of attendance, required to be attained and demonstrated by an individual at any given stage in order to practise safely and effectively in their respective profession. - 2.15 The School makes a distinction between academic and professional competence on the one hand, and professional conduct on the other.
-Competence (both academic and professional) is a matter for the normal assessment system of the programmecourse, overseen by the Board of Examiners.
-Expectations regarding a student's professional conduct are set out in the School's Student Code of Conduct and breaches of the Student Code of Conduct and/or School Code of Behaviour may be subject to action under this Policy and its procedures.
+Competence (both academic and professional) is a matter for the normal assessment system of the programme, overseen by the Board of Examiners.
+Expectations regarding a student's professional conduct are set out in the School's Student Code of Conduct and School Code of Behaviour and breaches of the Student Code of Conduct and/or School Code of Behaviour may be subject to action under this Policy and its procedures.